saipavansiripuram/React-Interview-Questions/README.md

 - `useMemo`: For memoizing values to optimize performance.
 - `useRef`: For accessing and interacting with the DOM or keeping mutable values between renders.

-## Q: What is the purpose of useCallback?
+4. ### What is the purpose of useCallback?

 `useCallback` is used to memoize a callback function in React.
 It returns a memoized version of the callback function that only changes if one of the dependencies has changed.
 The purpose is to optimize performance by preventing unnecessary re-creation of callback functions, especially in scenarios where these functions are passed as props to child components.
 This can help in avoiding unnecessary re-renders of child components when the parent component updates.

-## Q: What are Class-based Lifecycle methods?
+5. ### What are Class-based Lifecycle methods?

 Class-based lifecycle methods are methods that are available in class components in React.
 They are invoked at different points in the lifecycle of a component, including mounting, updating, and unmounting.
 Some key class-based lifecycle methods include `componentDidMount`, `componentDidUpdate`, `componentWillUnmount`, and others.
 These methods allow developers to execute code at specific points in a component's existence.

-## Q: How can you achieve componentDidMount, componentDidUpdate & componentDidUnMount in a functional-based component?
+6. ### How can you achieve componentDidMount, componentDidUpdate & componentDidUnMount in a functional-based component?

 In functional components, you can achieve similar functionality to class-based lifecycle methods using the `useEffect` hook:
 - `componentDidMount`: You can use `useEffect` with an empty dependency array to simulate the behavior of `componentDidMount`.